Slope86/QIRT/docs/tutorials/setup.md

 This command will download and install QIRT along with its dependencies.

-## Setting up jupyter notebook
+## Setting up a Jupyter Notebook Environment

-We recommend using Jupyter Notebook for the best experience with QIRT.
+QIRT requires a Jupyter Notebook compatible environment for result visualization.
+We recommend using Jupyter Notebook for the best interactive experience with QIRT.

 Here's how to set it up:

 1. Install Jupyter: